Budibase/website/content/blog/updates/future-of-budibase-2026.md

 draft: false
 ---

-# Budibase - AI Workflows for privacy-first teams

-Every few years, a platform hits a crossroads.
-Budibase recently faced that same turning point, driven by a rapidly changing AI landscape and the evolving needs of privacy-first organizations.
-To keep serving these teams, we must evolve.
-Here’s how we’re approaching this shift.
+Budibase has reached a pivotal moment, driven by rapid changes in AI and the needs of privacy-first organizations.
+To continue supporting these teams, we are evolving.
+Here is our approach.

 In [my last post](https://budibase.com/blog/updates/low-code-versus-vibe-code/), I compared Lowcode to AI Code generators.
 Now, I’ll focus on Budibase - what we believe, what we’re doubling down on, and where we’re heading.

 ## What we stand for

-These principles are the foundation of everything we build:
+These are the principles that guide how we build Budibase:

 - **Privacy**.
 Keep your data within your own infrastructure and trusted providers.
 - **Ownership**.
 Stay in control of your data and the software that processes it.